WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 According to Section 106 of the Copyright Act of 1967, a copyright holder can:

 Copyrights are assets and they have value.
-They can be bought and sold, and even inherited.
+They can be bought and sold, and they can even be inherited.

 Ownership of a valid copyright consists of:

 A copyright registration certificate from the Copyright Office serves as direct evidence of elements (1) through (4).
-Registration with the US Copyright office isn’t necessary to successfully bring an infringement claim.
+Registration with the US Copyright office is necessary to successfully bring an infringement claim.
 Though it’s not necessary to bring other complaints, such as for theft.
 And even then, it’s awfully helpful.
 You are far, far less likely to win even an ancillary matter without it.

 If someone uses intellectual property without the owner’s permission, they are said to be infringing on copyright.
 However, there are some exceptions.

 If your company owns intellectual property, or you think you might, it might be a good idea to consult with an intellectual property lawyer.
 If you have these kinds of assets, they are worth protecting.
-This means getting patents on inventions and filing for copyright protection for your trademarks and intellectual property.
+This means getting patents on inventions.
+And it also means filing for copyright protection for your trademarks and any intellectual property.

 It also means your own intellectual property needs to be original.
 You can’t copyright an idea, but the application of an idea can be copyrighted.
 The idea of a picture of a swan is not subject to copyright, but a specific picture of a swan is.
 This means – don’t just take images online for use.
 There may be a copyright in them.
 How can you tell?
 Ask the owner of the site where you saw the image.
 You might be able to purchase a copy or a license and use the image.